Commentary (magazine): 21st century

-Television

-Between 1989 and 1992, in the ABC sitcom Anything but Love, stand-up comedian Richard Lewis was often shown holding or reading a copy of Commentary.

 Reception and influence

-American-Israeli journalist Benjamin Balint and former editor at Commentary described the magazine as the "contentious magazine that transformed the Jewish left into the neoconservative right".
+American-Israeli journalist and former Commentary editor Benjamin Balint has called it the "contentious magazine that transformed the Jewish left into the neoconservative right".
 Historian and literary critic Richard Pells said that "no other journal of the past half century has been so consistently influential, or so central to the major debates that have transformed the political and intellectual life of the United States."